kurtsansom/dispatch/docs/git/firewall.rst

 therefore the clone command look like so:
 ::

-   git clone ssh://aanordlund@localhost:2222/aanordlund/dispatch.git
+   git clone ssh://git@localhost:2222/aanordlund/dispatch.git

 Once cloned, ``git pull`` and other GIT commands that need access to the repository will work, as long as the SSH tunnel is connected.

-To avoid having to add the extra options to the SSH command, you can instead add the tunneling setup to your ``$(HOME)/.ssh/config`` file on the host or laptop that you use to login to the cluster:
+If you want avoid having to add the extra options to the SSH command, you can instead add the tunneling setup to your ``$(HOME)/.ssh/config`` file on the host or laptop that you use to login to the cluster:
 ::